Your Privacy at Technology from Sage

 - With Our Trusted Service Providers: We work with third-party service providers (e.g. cloud hosting, analytics, customer support platforms) who assist us in operating and improving our products.
 These providers are only allowed to use the information for the specific services we hire them for, act on our instructions, and are bound by strict contractual agreements to protect your data.

-- In Business Changes: If Technology from Sage (or a product line like Lean Library or Talis) is involved in a merger, acquisition, or sale of all or a portion of its assets, your information may be transferred as part of that transaction.
+- In Business Changes: If Technology from Sage (or a product line like Lean Library) is involved in a merger, acquisition, or sale of all or a portion of its assets, your information may be transferred as part of that transaction.
 You will be notified of any such change in ownership or use of your information.

 - With Partners (Anonymised Data Only): We may disclose anonymised and aggregated data (data that cannot be linked back to you personally) with our partners or for marketing purposes.
 This helps us and our partners understand trends, improve access to academic materials, or enhance products without revealing your identity.